 VLAN Group - Port-based VLAN Configuration

-It shows the information of the existed Port-based VLAN Groups.
-You can easily create, edit and delete a Port-based VLAN group by pressing <Add New VLAN Group>, <Modify>, and <Delete> function buttons.
-User can add a new VLAN group by inputting a new VLAN name.
+It shows the information of VLAN Groups, and allows administrators to maintain them by modifying and deleting each VLAN group.
+User also can add a new VLAN group by inputting a new VLAN name and VLAN ID.